wireapp/wire-server-deploy/offline/wiab-staging.md

 **Architecture Overview:**
 - Multiple VMs (7) are deployed to simulate production infrastructure with separate roles (Kubernetes, data services, asset storage)
 - All VMs share the same physical node and storage, creating a single failure domain
-- [Calling services](https://docs.wire.com/latest/understand/overview.html#calling) will share the same k8s cluster as Wire services hence, all infrastructure will be DMZ (De-militarized zone).
+- [Calling services](https://docs.wire.com/latest/understand/overview.html#calling) are deployed in the same Kubernetes cluster as Wire services.
+This setup does not implement a separate DMZ, and all components share the same network boundary, reducing the level of isolation compared to a production deployment.
 - This solution helps developers understand Wire's infrastructure requirements and test deployment processes

 **Resource Requirements:**